 Distance and Accuracy are the Most Important

-With any club purchase, especially when looking at drivers, fairway woods, and iron sets, distance and accuracy are the two most important factors for intermediate players.
+When purchasing a club, especially for drivers, fairway woods, and iron sets, distance and accuracy are the two most important factors for intermediate players.

-The best golf club for your game often helps minimize your greatest flaws in these two categories.
+The best golf club for your game often helps minimize your most significant flaws in these two categories.

-For the intermediate player that typically slices the ball with the driver, finding a club with adjustable features to correct the side spin can significantly improve the quality of the shotmaking.
+For the intermediate player who typically slices the ball with the driver, finding a club with adjustable features to correct the side spin can significantly improve the quality of the shotmaking.

 Better accuracy typically means more distance because you are hitting the ball straighter with more speed.